DenyusKeys/Workout-Generator/README.md

 # Workout-Generator
  Weekly workouts and tips
+ -Created in Eclipse using Java Spring

- -Simply run the program and it will output a workout for that given day as well as a random workout tip.
+ -Displays a workout for the day along with a workout tip.
+ -The workout is determined by which @bean is being called from the container